TselidisA/Check/README..md

 # NEW SITE

-Create new site and up-date other people in github platform.
+Create new site and up-date rework it with other as team in github platform.

 ## Site
-We made this project for creat , disign , up-date weakly our site.
+We made this project for creat , design , up-date weakly our site.

 ## Coding
 We use basic **HTML** , **CSS** , **JAVASCRIPT** coding for this project.

-you can find the ["tutorials"](https://www.w3schools.com/)
+You can find the ["tutorials"](https://www.w3schools.com/) here.

 ## Updating
-Our goal is to end up this project with a site that works correctly.
+Our goal is to end up this project with a site which works correctly.

 So will make new version of this site for fix old bugs, add extra filled , use extra coding etc.